will-nguyenpham/docusaurus-demo/docs/1cff6ca0-e2f1-11ec-a2dc-0242fe3e4a3f.md

 <div xmlns="http://www.w3.org/1999/xhtml" className="note note note_note"><span className="note__title">Note:</span>
   <p className="p">For real-time monitoring and better reporting capabilities,
     consider integrating your project with Katalon TestOps.
-To learn more about TestOps integration, you can refer to this document: <a className="xref" href="/docs/katalon-recorder/get-your-job-done/execution-report/view-execution-reports-in-testops#id_1">View execution reports in TestOps</a>.</p>
+To learn more about TestOps integration, you can refer to this document: <a className="xref" href="#">View execution reports in TestOps</a>.</p>
 </div>